doorkeeper-gem/doorkeeper-sinatra-client/README.md

 ### Environment variables

-You need to setup few environment variables in order to your client work.
+You need to setup few environment variables in order to make the client work.
 You can either set the variables in you environment:

     export OAUTH2_CLIENT_ID           = "129477f..."
     export OAUTH2_CLIENT_SECRET       = "c1eec90..."